dpiponi/Stellarator/README.md

     -f <filename> - Load rom from file
-    -b unbanked|f8|f6 - select rom bank switching style If it's a 4K cartridge use 'unbanked' (which is the default) If it's an 8K cartridge try f8 If it's a 12K cartridge try f6 There are other styles that I haven't implemented yet and a 16K+ cartridge, or one with RAM in it, has no chance of working.
+    -b unbanked|f8|f6 - select rom bank switching style If it's a 2K or 4K cartridge use 'unbanked' (which is the default) If it's an 8K cartridge try f8 If it's a 12K cartridge try f6 There are other styles that I haven't implemented yet and a 16K+ cartridge, or one with RAM in it, has no chance of working.
-                        If you want to try a 2K cartridge (e.g. Combat) make a 4K file from 2 copies of the 2K file and use that.
                         (Will automate this eventually...)

 Notes